JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Introduction

-\iflong{ The rule-based approach is designed to optimize the process of proving $S \subt S'$ when inclusion holds.
 This happens when $\qall : [ S_{1}, \{ \qnot: S_{2} \} ]$ is not satisfiable, which means that the DNF of $\qall : [ S_{1}, \{ \qnot: S_{2} \} ]$ is equivalent to $\afalse$.
 Hence, a normalization algorithm that mirrors the rules is optimized with the aim of proving that $\aDNF(S)$ is equivalent to $\afalse$.
 For this reason, we call it a \emph{Refutational Normalization} algorithm.
-Refutational Normalization can be described as a technique to embed the speed advantages of the rule-based approach inside the normalization algorithm.}

-Our normalization algorithm is optimized for cases when $\aDNF(S)$ is equivalent to $\afalse$; for this reason, we call it a \emph{Refutational Normalization} algorithm.
+Refutational Normalization can be described as a technique to embed the speed advantages of the rule-based approach inside the normalization algorithm.} \ifshort{ This algorithm is optimized for cases when $\aDNF(S)$ is equivalent to $\afalse$; for this reason, we call it a \emph{Refutational Normalization} algorithm.}

 \hide{ a new way to merge the two approaches: instead of defining implicative deduction rules for $S_{1} \xSub S_{2}$, we define equivalence-based simplification rules for $S_{1} \And \Not S_{2}$.
 The move from \emph{implicative deduction} to \emph{semantics-preserving rewriting} brings many advantages: we do not need to worry about \emph{completeness} of the rule-set, since every single rule preserves the semantics; we can base the design of the rules on the well-known theory of boolean equivalences; we can limit ourselves to an incomplete set of rules, and we end up with a simplified problem that can be passed to a witness-generation tool.}